- Erin Buck

 1. What do you want?

-This is the most important step to goal setting.
-Work out what you want to get out of 2022 first.
-Even your ‘smaller’ goals will benefit from goal setting, this is a great way to start prioritising and finding what you can fit into your life.
+This is the most important step in goal setting.
+Work out what you want to get out of 2023 first.
+Even your ‘smaller’ goals will benefit from goal setting; this is a great way to start prioritising and finding what you can fit into your life.

 2. Project Management Apps